 Contamination of Premises: Landlords can now get testing done on properties for methamphetamine contamination whilst Tenants are living there.
 Standard rules apply with 48hrs notice prior to entering the property and boarding house is 24hrs notice.
 Landlords must tell Tenants they are testing for methamphetamine and share the findings in writing within seven days of receiving results.

-For more in-depth info click on link for to download a Brochure….
+For more in-depth inf,o click on the link to download a Brochure…